 - Also check out the market appreciation number for increased accurary

 This is where things get ugly.
 A lot of homeowners, and I suppose some in the industry, seem to get tripped up into thinking a Zestimate is a home appraisal.

 Zillow explains right on its informational page that a Zestimate is not an appraisal, and cannot be used in place of an appraisal.

 Why?
 Because Zillow hasn’t physically inspected your home, like a real appraiser would.

-And the data they receive may be dated, incomplete or inaccurate, especially if recent changes have been made to the home in question, or if a home has sold nearby.
+And the data they receive may be dated, incomplete or inaccurate, especially if recent changes have been made to the home in question, such as major home improvement, or if a home has just sold nearby.

-In other words, take them with a huge grain of salt.
-But still brag to your friends if and when your Zestimate rises.
+In other words, take them with a huge grain of salt, just like advertised mortgage rates.
+But still brag to your friends if and when your Zestimate rises!

 Read more: How much house can I afford?